iamthemovie/iamthemovie.github.io/_posts/2016-12-01-deploy-azure-functions-from-visual-studio-team-services.md

 In Visual Studio however, the Web App similarities end abruptly.

-There many areas of questions when I was adding Azure Functions to our Build and Release pipeline but a couple of highlights relevant to this post:
+There were many areas of question when I was adding Azure Functions to our Build and Release pipeline but a couple of highlights relevant to this post:

 • Where do you put your Functions in Visual Studio?